broadwayinc/skapi-documentation/realtime/connecting.md

 - `message` is the data passed from the server.
 It can be any JSON data.
 - `sender` is the user ID of the message sender.
 It is only available when `type` is "message" or "private".
+- `sender_cid` is the connection ID of the message sender.
+It can be used to track the sender's connection.

 ## Closing Connection